 Make sure you use only trusted service providers when you’re booking a villa holiday.
 Unfortunately, many holidaymakers have been tricked by fraudulent websites set up by scammers.
 These sites offer what look like dream deals, but they are often selling holiday homes that either don’t exist, or are already booked through legitimate channels.
 Villa Plus is committed to raising awareness of this issue to make sure people receive the holidays they deserve.
 Here’s our guide on how to book your villa holiday safely.

 Check to see that the holiday company is a member of ABTA or ATOL.
 ATOL protects you from losing your money or being stranded abroad if on a package holiday booked with flights, and ABTA members help holidaymakers to get the most from their travel and assist when things don’t go according to plan.
-Villa Plus, like all ABTA members / ATOL protected companies, prominently display the ABTA logo along with their ABTA membership number, which you can check on the ABTA website.
-You can also check if a company has an ATOL on the CAA’s website.
-Villa Plus are members of ABTA, our membership number is Y6093 and we abide by the ABTA Codes of Conduct.
+Villa Plus, like all ABTA members, prominently displays the ABTA logo along with their ABTA membership number Y6093, which you can check on the ABTA website and we abide by the ABTA Codes of Conduct.
+Villa Plus does not offer package holidays or flights.
 Additionally, as a condition of booking with Villa Plus, you are required to take out our travel insurance or to arrange a policy elsewhere that offers similar or greater cover.

 Most fraudulent websites only ask for bank transfers, and once the money has been transferred there is no way of getting it back.
 Never pay for your holiday via bank transfer unless you are certain who you are paying and what it is for.